Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor: Device control calibration

 \subsection{Readout error mitigation}

-To correct measurement errors, we adopt the iterative Bayesian unfolding (IBU) method~\cite{nachman2020unfolding}, which addresses the limitations of traditional matrix inversion techniques, such as negative probability entries and amplified statistical uncertainties.
-For $n$ qubits, we define a $2^n \times 2^n$ assignment matrix $R$ that maps the ideal probability distribution on the measurement basis to a noisy probability distribution, where $R_{ij} = \operatorname{Pr}(\operatorname{meas.}=j|\operatorname{prep.}=i)$ represents the conditional probability of measuring state $j$ given preparation state $i$. $R$ can be constructed by single-shot experiments on $n$ qubits, assuming negligible readout crosstalk.
-Single-shot readout fidelities of the experimental $20$ qubits are shown in Fig.~\ref{fig:1Q_parameters}\textbf{f} and \textbf{g}.
-Given the noise probability distribution $\boldsymbol{w}$, IBU iteratively computes the corrected distribution $\boldsymbol{v}$ as:
+To correct measurement errors in our superconducting QNN experiments, we adopt the iterative Bayesian unfolding (IBU) method~\cite{nachman2020unfolding}, which addresses the limitations of traditional matrix inversion techniques, such as negative probability entries and amplified statistical uncertainties.
+We label the measurement response by a $2^n \times 2^n $ assignment (response) matrix $R$, which relates a ideal, error-free probability vector $\boldsymbol{v}$ over computational-basis states to a observed, noisy probability vector $\boldsymbol{w}$ :

-where $t$ is the number of iterations, and $\boldsymbol{v}^{(0)}$ is the initial guess, typically chosen to be a uniform distribution.
-In our experiments, the maximum number of iterations is set to $50$.
+where $R_{ij} = \operatorname{Pr}(\operatorname{meas.}=j|\operatorname{prep.}=i)$ is the conditional probability of observing outcome $j$ when the true prepared state was $i$.
+Under the assumption of negligible readout crosstalk, $R$ can be estimated via single-shot calibration experiments that prepare each computational-basis state and record the measurement distribution.
+In our setup, we perform these calibration shots once for the full $20$-qubit subset used in classification, and the single-shot readout fidelities are summarized in Fig.~\ref{fig:1Q_parameters}\textbf{f,g}.
+Given a measured noisy distribution $\boldsymbol{w}$, the IBU update rule proceeds iteratively to estimate the unfolded corrected distribution $\boldsymbol{v}$.
+Denoting the iteration index by $t$, the update reads:

+We initialize $\boldsymbol{v}^0$ to a uniform distribution over states.
+In practice, the algorithm converges robustly after typically a few tens of iterations.
+In our experiments, we limit the maximum to $50$ iterations to avoid overfitting or amplifying statistical noise.

+In our experiments, the IBU-corrected probabilities are used in subsequent adversarial robustness analysis.
+We found that IBU effectively suppresses readout biases and yields physically meaningful probability vectors that significantly improve downstream classification calibration and robustness estimation.